Skip to content

 Does this mean that you need to be working in a 30-foot pen, even with larger breeds, to ensure results?

-A Clydesdale or any other horse over 15 hands would probably not suit a smaller round pen if intensive training and handling is needed, while a Welsh pony might struggle to learn about cantering and pace if it's in a pen that’s too large.
+A Clydesdale or any other horse over 15 hands would probably not suit a smaller round pen if intensive training and handling are needed, while a Welsh pony might struggle to learn about cantering and pace if it's in a pen that’s too large.

 A huge horse would be better suited in a 60 feet round pen if you plan to ride at a lope or canter, while a wild horse or high-spirited horse would operate better in a 40 or 50 feet circular enclosure.